 Child Safety on a Working Farm

-Such environments pose serious threats to child safety.
-The facts are unfortunately stark: in the previous ten years, over 400 children have suffered serious injuries on farms; and 45 children and young people have been killed.
+While working farms aimed at children are great fun and a really useful source of education, extra care has to be taken, to ensure their safety.
+The facts are unfortunately stark: in the last ten years, over 400 children have suffered serious injuries on farms; and 45 children and young people have been killed.
 It’s therefore vital to take measures that help ensure the safety of children on a farm.

 Animals